The High Passes of Lunana

 Note that if you book a UK flight-inclusive package with KE using Jet Airways or Air India via Delhi, you will not require an India visa.

 KE will make all the arrangements to obtain your Bhutan visa.
 The cost of a Bhutanese visa is currently $40 US Dollars and this fee will appear on your final invoice.
 Bhutan visa numbers will be automatically relayed to the Druk Air offices in the airport(s) where group members will be meeting their Druk Air flights.
 Without a visa number it is impossible to board a Druk Air flight.
 The actual visa is issued on arrival at Paro Airport.
 Due to the ever changing nature of visa regulations, we recommend that everybody takes with them at least 4 passport photos, should they be required on entering the country.

 We are required to send through to our agents in Bhutan, a list of all of the members of the group, giving names, date of birth, nationalities, passport numbers, place and date of issue of passports, home addresses, and occupations.
-We will also require a copy of the information page of your passport and a passport photograph to be sent to us, please note that a colour scan will suffice.
+We will also require a copy of the information page of your passport to be sent to us, please note that a colour scan will suffice.
 We will require all this information no later than 6 weeks prior to departure.

 It is illegal to sell or purchase tobacco products in Bhutan.
 Up to 200 cigarettes may be imported, on payment of tax and import duty of 200%.
 You must have your customs receipt on your person if in possession of tobacco products.
 If you cannot produce it on demand by police you will be charged with smuggling and can expect a prison sentence of three years.
 Smoking is forbidden inside public spaces such as hotels, restaurants and bars.